plainbanana/Redis-Cluster-Fast/README.md

 Normally you should not call `disconnect` manually.
 If you want to call fork(), `disconnect` should be call before fork().

-The return value is an error.

 It will be blocked until all unexecuted commands are executed, and then it will disconnect.

 ## connect()

 Normally you should not call `connect` manually.
 If you want to call fork(), `connect` should be call after fork().

-The return value is an error.

 # LICENSE